oloc/g10b/readme.md

 [![Build Status](https://travis-ci.org/oloc/g10b.png)](https://travis-ci.org/oloc/g10b)
 # Get your lab!
 Many companies want a lab, a kind of research workspace.
 And so do some people.
 That's a good way to understand, learn, and improve some tools, let me say devops tools.
-And in order to setup a such lab, they install all needed tools.
+And in order to setup a such lab, I propose this project G10B (numeronym for __Get your lab!__).

-At this point, I think to myself "They install!?"
-Ouch!
-We are speaking of an approch of automation and scripting way to configure and deploy, aren't we?
 In my opinion a such lab should be an Infra-as-code Lab.
 So I decide to code my own lab.
 The goal of this project is to launch an installer and wait and see for the result.
 The side effect is that I can install it again and again, I can test improvements easily without fearing a crash.
 And in fact if I crash my lab I just have to reinstall my master branch.

 As a starter, Vagrant provisions the VMs and bootstraps a basic installation (puppet master or puppet agent).
 Puppet master installs itself and with the recurring appliance (*puppet agent --test*) installs the others servers.
-Ambitious ?
-I'm not sure, that's the real world.

 Anyway, currently the project allows you automatically to:
 * Vagrant pops the VMs with Puppet agents
 * Bootstap installation of Puppet master
-* Feed Puppet-master with modules and manifests for itself
 * Puppet-master configures itself
 * Puppet configures all machines
+* Feed Puppet-master with modules and manifests for g10b itself and others applications

 Then Jenkins, GitLab, Rundeck, Mesos, Docker, Elasticsearch, Logstash, Kibana and Puppet are ready!